plainionist/Plainion.Windows/README.md

 ## Plainion.Windows.Controls

-- Text.NotePad: Simple RichText editor control (see RI below)
+- FrameworkElementAdorner/AdornedControl allow putting controls (e.g. ProgressBar) into an Adorner
+- CircularProgressIndicator: simple progress indicator with details and flexible progress "numbers"
+- SearchTextBox: simple search box with preview
+- SelectFolderDialog wrapped to be used in WPF easily

+### TreeEditor

-- Tree.TreeEditor: feature rich tree control/"editor" (see RI below)
+Feature rich tree control/"editor" (see RI below)

 - Drag&Drop of nodes
 - In-place-Edit
 - ContextMenu for create and Delete
 - MVVM

-- FrameworkElementAdorner/AdornedControl allow putting controls (e.g. ProgressBar) into an Adorner
-- CircularProgressIndicator: simple progress indicator with details and flexible progress "numbers"
-- SearchTextBox: simple search box with preview
-- SelectFolderDialog wrapped to be used in WPF easily
+### Text

+- RichTextEditor
+  - nicer looking bullet lists
+  - various AutoCorrections
+    - MarkDown headlines and bullet lists
+	- ASCII to Unicode conversion
+- NotePad
+  - Adds toolbar with search and format buttons to the RichTextEditor
+- NoteBook
+  - Adds tree navigation for multiple documents and storage to the NotePad

+See it in production at [Plainion.OneNote](https://plainionist.github.io/Plainion.OneNote/) (including detailed feature description).

 ## Plainion.Windows.Diagnosis